 In the previous section, it can be seen that model objects that match rule conditions may be named.
 For example, in, the image is named I. When a rule matches, the debug logging reports which model object matched each name.
 If it remains unclear why a rule matched, further objects may be named.
-For example, changing the first line to name the fileset, would also report in the log which fileset matched the rule.
+For example, changing the first line to name the fileset.